ray-project/ray/doc/source/serve/managing-java-deployments.md

 ## Managing a Python Deployment

-A python deployment can also be managed and called by the Java API.
-Suppose we have a python file `counter.py` in path `/path/to/code/`:
+A Python deployment can also be managed and called by the Java API.
+Suppose you have a Python file `counter.py` in the `/path/to/code/` directory:

 ```python
 from ray import serve